agroal/pgagroal/doc/CLI.md

 This command requires one subcommand, that can be:
 - `reload` issue a reload of the configuration, applying at runtime any changes from the configuration files;
 - `get` provides a configuration parameter value;
-- `set` modifies a configuration parameter at runtime.
+- `set` modifies a configuration parameter at runtime;
+- `ls` prints where the configuration files are located.

 Command